mdn/yari/client/src/banners/README.md

 # Using banners

-Your first step is to define and `id` for the banner or reuse one of the previous banner `ids` in `client/src/banners/ids.ts`.
+Your first step is to define and `id` for the banner or reuse one of the previous banners(if appropriate) `ids` in `client/src/banners/ids.ts`.
 For example:

 ```js
 export const REDESIGN_ANNOUNCEMENT = "redesign_announcement";